15 Types of Tuna: Complete Species Guide 2026

 7 Main Commercial Species8 Minor Species

-The seven main species account for over 5.2 million tons of global catch annually, with Skipjack and Yellowfin representing 87% of that volume.
-The eight minor species, while less commercially valuable, play important roles in local fisheries and marine ecosystems worldwide.
+The seven main commercial species account for over 5.2 million tons of global catch annually, with Skipjack and Yellowfin representing a staggering 87% of that volume.
+These are the species you'll encounter at restaurants, fish markets, and grocery stores worldwide.
+The eight minor species, while less commercially valuable, play crucial roles in local fisheries and marine food webs across tropical and temperate waters.

 Quick Reference Guide